akinoriosamura/PFLD_68points_Pytorch/README.md

-# PFLD_68Points_Pytorch
+# 68Points_Pytorch

-Implementation of PFLD For 68 Facial Landmarks By Pytorch
+Implementation of PFLD, Resnest and so on For 68 Facial Landmarks By Pytorch

 ## setup
  ```